 Original (FP-BTA) Force Plate

 The original version of the Force Plate (those shipped before November 10, 2023) uses different load cells that have a ringing frequency of ~250 Hz, with a ~4 ms period.
-Any impulse with a duration shorter than 4 ms will only show the ringing; there is no way to resolve anything shorter than that.
 Even a 10 or 20 ms impulse will be distorted by the finite response time of the force place.
 In order to really see the structure of an impulse, the impulse should be ~200 ms or longer.

-This means that you can bounce a soft, squishy ball off this older version of the force plate and see the details of the impulse, however, you can’t get useful data for the impulse of a baseball or a golf ball using this force plate.
+This means that you can bounce a soft, squishy balls off of the force plates and see the details of the impulse.
+If, however, you attempt to measure the impulse of a hard ball bounce, such as baseball or a golf ball, your data will be adversely affected by the ring frequency.

 Additional Information